 If you are buying new from a builder, the home should be covered by a new home warranty program.
 The cost to the purchaser for this warranty is approximately $600, and should the builder default or fail to build to an agreed-upon standard, the fund will finish or repair the deficiencies.

 Mortgage Application and Processing Fee

-On a high-ratio insured mortgage (mortgages above 80% of the purchase price), the mortgage insurer (CMHC or GE Capital) charges a fee of about $200 for applying and processing the file, as well as appraising the property.
-On new homes, this fee is about half, or $100.
+On a high-ratio insured mortgage (mortgages above 80% of the purchase price), the mortgage insurer (CMHC or GE Capital) charges a fee for applying and processing the file, as well as appraising the property.

 An estimate will be made for closing adjustments for bills that the seller has prepaid such as property taxes, utility bills, and other charges.
 Any bills after the closing date are your responsibility, and your lawyer will let you know exactly how much you owe once the various searches have been completed.